VincentLanglet/Twig-CS-Fixer/README.md

  - `BlankEOFSniff`: ensures that files end with one blank line.
  - `EmptyLinesSniff`: ensures that 2 empty lines do not follow each other.
+ - `IndentSniff`: ensures that files are not indented with tabs.
  - `TrailingCommaSingleLineSniff`: ensures that single-line arrays, objects and argument lists do not have a trailing comma.
  - `TrailingSpaceSniff`: ensures that files have no trailing spaces.